How Dissolved Oxygen Sensors Work

 Conclusion

 Dissolved oxygen sensors are essential for measuring DO in various fields.
 Electrochemical and optical sensors have different advantages.
-But factors like temperature, pressure, and interference can affect them, requiring calibration and maintenance.
-As technology advances, these sensors will become more accurate and reliable for better DO management.
+But things like temperature, pressure, and interference can change them.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.